ccrownhill/riscv_cpu/test/README.md

 The wave we have for this test shown below and all the result matches, last signal refer to the result a0:
 ![ALU test](Images/ALUtest.png)

-### Test all instructions with data memory(Load and store instructions)
+### Test all instructions with data memory (lb, lh, lw, lbu, lhu, sb, sh and sw)
-Then to test all the load and store instructions are working proporly, we edit the data memory to enable more instructions The testing program(Load_store_test.s):
+Then to test all the load and store instructions are working proporly, we edit the data memory to enable more instructionss

+The testing program(Load_store_test.s):
 ```
 lui a1, 0x10